Documentation

 2. Is our brand featured when users enter the types of prompts that indicate they're looking for our brand?
 This is also known as share of voice.

-This guide walks you through how to read the guide to answer all three of these questions.
+This guide walks you through how to read the report to answer all of these questions.

 Brand Consistency